Leonard scores 37, Raptors beat Warriors 131-128 in OT

 Durant scored 40 or more in three straight for the first time, finishing with his highest total of the season.
 He also had 11 rebounds and six assists.

-"Tonight we were down early, we were down big and I just tried to be aggressive and go get a bucket," Durant said.

-Klay Thompson scored 23 points and Jonas Jerebko had 16 of his 20 in the fourth quarter and overtime, but Golden State had its three-game winning streak snapped and lost to Toronto for the first time since March 2014.
+Klay Thompson scored 23 points and Jonas Jerebko had 16 of his 20 in the fourth quarter and overtime, but Golden State lost to Toronto for the first time since March 2014.

 Lowry's 3-pointer with 55 seconds to go in the fourth quarter put the Raptors up 119-113 but Durant replied with back-to-back 3s of his own, including a game-tying shot with 8.6 seconds left.

-"When he's feeling it, there's not a whole lot the defense can do," Kerr said.

-Leonard drove and kicked to Ibaka on the final possession, but the Raptors big man couldn't get a shot off before the buzzer.
+Leonard drove and kicked to Ibaka on the final possession, but the Raptors big man couldn't get a shot off before the buzzer, sending the game to overtime.

 Green hit a tiebreaking 3 with 2:07 left in the extra session, and Toronto added to its lead when Lowry stole the ball from Andre Iguodala, leading to a pair of free throws by Siakam.